 Berezin’s research lies at the intersection of cultural and political sociology.
 In addition to numerous articles, review essays and contributions to edited volumes, she has edited four collaborative volumes: Democratic Culture: Ethnos and Demos in Global Perspective (with Jeffrey Alexander); an issue of Theory and Society (38 (4) 2009), entitled “Emotion and Rationality in Economic Life;” and an issue of Qualitative Sociology (37 (2) 2014), entitled Methods, Materials and Meanings: Designing Cultural Analysis.”
 She has Guest Edited with Michele Lamont, Alonzo Plough and Matthew Trujillo a Special Issue of Social, Science and Medicine (165 (September) 2016) on “Mutuality, Health Promotion and Collective Cultural Change.”

 She has held fellowships from the European University Institute, the Leverhulme Trust, ASA Fund for Advancement of the Discipline and the German Marshall Fund.
-She is working on a monograph When Security Ends: the Crisis and Challenges to Democracy in Europe and Beyond that addresses the global resurgence of nationalism and the populist challenge to democratic practice.
+In academic year 2018-2019, she will be a Member of the School of Social Sciences at the Institute for Advanced Study in Princeton where she will work on a monograph When Security Ends: the Crisis and Challenges to Democracy in Europe and Beyond that addresses the global resurgence of nationalism and the populist challenge to democratic practice.

 She teaches graduate and undergraduate courses in the area of Comparative Historical Sociology, Culture, Political Institutions, Theory, Qualitative Methods, & Economy and Society.